Romanian gay local boy Alex tells us what gay life in Romania is like along with practical tips for LGBTQ travelers visiting Romania.

 We have some excellent NGOs like Accept, who campaign for LGBTQ rights in Romania, which helps speed up the process.
 The problem lies with the general population and their lack of open-mindedness, not only in relation to our LGBTQ community but towards all sex-related matters.

-I hope someday I will be able to bring my partner to work events, to be able to kiss him openly in the streets, walk hand-in-hand together without having to turn around to check it's safe to do so and be able to dance together without having to seek out a safe “gay friendly” space!
+I hope someday I will be able to bring my partner to work events, be able to kiss him openly in the streets, walk hand-in-hand together without having to turn around to check it's safe to do so, and be able to dance together without having to seek out a safe “gay friendly” space!

 Are there any famous queer Romanian celebrities?